-Rukua Village, Beqa Island, Central coast of Fiji Date started: 2013 Date of completion: 2013
+Rukua Village, Beqa Island, Central coast of Fiji

-Republic of Fiji Area: 18 274 sq km Coastline: 1 129 km Population: 903 207 (July 2014 est.) GDP: USD 4.45 billion (2013 est.) Rukua is a village settlement on the island of Beqa, an island south of the main island of Viti Levu.
+Republic of Fiji Area: 18 274 sq km Coastline: 1 129 km

+Population: 903 207 (July 2014 est.) GDP: USD 4.45 billion (2013 est.) Rukua is a village settlement on the island of Beqa, an island south of the main island of Viti Levu.
 The island depended heavily on diesel generator systems (usually 3-4 hours daily), and benzene and kerosene lamps for its basic electricity needs.
 Over the years, the villagers have incurred significant fuel costs linked to price increases and the high cost of transportation from the main land of Viti Levu.
 The village of approximately 77 households (280 people) was in dire need of an alternative form of energy.